tvaneerd/isocpp/observer_ptr.md

 A list of names
 ---------------

-Mostly the names can be grouped into a few piles:
+Mostly the following names can be grouped into a few piles:

 * ONWERSHIP: smart pointers tend to be about ownership.
 This one is lack of ownership.
 But the pointer is still owned (hopefully!), just not by you.
-So `unowned_ptr`, for example, is not correct. `notmy_ptr` is more correct.
+So `unowned_ptr`, for example, is not correct (as _someone_ owns it); `notmy_ptr` is more correct.
-* USAGE: Instead of defined-by-contrast, we could focus on how it is meant to be used - it is best used as a param (like string_view) and is only temporary.
+* USAGE: Instead of defined-by-contrast (ie vs other smart pointers), we could focus on how it is meant to be used - it is best used as a param (like string_view) and is only temporary.
 Thus names like temp/brief/transient/sojourn/...
 It is also meant to grant _access_ to an object, no-more-no-less, thus `access_ptr`.
-* FUNCTIONALITY: We can define a class by what it is and what it offers, and let users decide how to use it.
+* WHAT: We can define a class by what it is and what it offers, and let users decide how to use it.
 * COINAGE: Picking a word that is currently unused, and give it meaning in the programming context.
 But it should at least hint at meaning.

 | vote | name | pros | cons |